sefakilic/sefakilic.github.io/other.md

 permalink: /other/
 ---

-A collection of links to the stuff that I like to do.
+A collection of interesting stuff.

 ## Programming challenges